yeuai/botscript/README.md

 There are two categories of conditions in the dialogue:

 * **Conditional activation**: monitoring the ability to activate the dialogue in the conversation
-* **Conditional processing**: checking the operation process in the dialogue and ability to respond to human
+* **Conditional reply**: checking the operation process in the dialogue and ability to respond to human

+A conditions begins with star symbol: `*`
-A conditional activation begins with `%` symbol.
+A conditional activation has a symbol `%` followed then

-Syntax: `% expression`
+Syntax: `* %expression`

 For example: